 But kitchen remodeling doesn’t have to be that expensive.
-I’ve remodeled four kitchens, using granite counters and stainless steel appliances, for much less.
+I’ve remodeled five kitchens, using granite counters and stainless steel appliances, for much less.

-The choice of materials makes a big difference in how much you’ll spend.
 Custom-made, solid-wood cabinets with a premium finish and decorative molding can easily cost $1,200 or more per linear foot, which is the way cabinets are normally priced.
-But you can get attractive cabinets at Ikea or even a local shop for a quarter of that cost if you shop around.
+But you can get attractive cabinets at Ikea or even a local shop for a quarter of that cost.

 Being your own contractor creates more work because you’re screening multiple contractors rather than just one general contractor for the entire project.
 Plus, you have to be available during the day to supervise, and you have to shop around to find the best price on supplies.

 But for someone whose remodel doesn’t include knocking down walls, reconfiguring the layout or dealing with city permits, appointing yourself contractor can be a way to cut costs.
 “If you have the capabilities to be the general contractor yourself, you can definitely save some money,” says Jason Kloesel, owner of VK Construction and Remodeling in Austin, Texas.
 However, he adds, he would not recommend this route to people without at least some construction knowledge.

 9. Keep your plumbing and gas lines in the same place.
 Kitchen remodeling costs more if you knock out walls and relocate plumbing, electricity and gas lines rather than simply replacing old cabinets and appliances.
 Plus, you don’t know what extra work you’ll reveal when you open walls and floors.